Key responsibilities of the job include:

 Although you don’t technically need a degree for entry into this profession, it is unusual for applicants to be successful without one.

-A degree or HND in any subject is acceptable for entry, although employers often prefer candidates with technical or creative qualifications such as graphic design, 3-D design, illustration, multimedia technology, IT, business information systems and computer science.
+A degree or HND in any subject is acceptable for entry, although employers often prefer candidates with technical or creative qualifications in fields such as graphic design, 3-D design, illustration, multimedia technology, IT, business information systems or computer science.

 To find out how to get into a career in this area via a school leaver route, visit the media section of TARGETcareers, our website aimed at school leavers.